ocaml-ppx/ppx_deriving_yojson/README.md

 Very large `int64` and `nativeint` numbers can wrap when decoded in a runtime which only has floats, e.g. JavaScript and Lua.
 It is possible to specify the <code>[@encoding \`string]</code> attribute to encode them as strings.

+Objects are deserialized strictly; that is, all keys in the object have to correspond to fields of the record.

 License
 -------